 2] Disable Laptop Touchpad via Device Manager

 In case you do not find the driver, there is yet another option to disable your touchpad is through the Device Manager, but FYI, it only gives you the option to uninstall the driver, so make sure you keep a backup first and then go for it.

-This solution is applicable to those of you, who do not use a mouse and just need a temporary solution to disable the touchpad only while typing.
+This solution applies to those of you, who do not use a mouse and just need a temporary solution to disable the touchpad only while typing.

-Touchpad Pal 1.4: It is a useful tool for Windows users.
+Touchpad Pal: It is a useful tool for Windows users.
 Touchpad Pal will detect any keyboard activity and immediately disable the touchpad.
-Go get it here.

-TouchFreeze 1.1.0: It is a simple tool which will automatically disable your laptop’s touchpad as soon as you start typing.
-TouchFreeze is compatible up to Windows 7.
-You can download TouchFreeze here.
+TouchFreeze: It is a simple tool which will automatically disable your laptop’s touchpad as soon as you start typing.

-I hope the suggestions useful and help overcome this minor issue.
+I hope the suggestions are useful.
 Do share your feedback with us.